Akerrules/US_AQI_Analysis/README.md

-#  Air Quality Insights: Leveraging Data Science for Climate Action
+#  Air Quality Insights(AQI)
+## Leveraging Data Science for Climate Action
 > Authors: Aditya Kandel, Zijun Ye, Kian Zahrai
 >
 > Group 20 Project Component - CSI4142: Fundamental of Data Science

 # About
-- Introduction
-- Dashboard display
+## What is Air Quality Insights
+- Index used to determine air quality on a day-to-day basis
+- Determine the impact of polluted air on our health in a given time period
+- Measurement on amount of particles, not mass
+- Data analytics → process of collecting, processing, and analyzing air quality data to extract meaningful insights

+## Why we choose this topic?
+- A valuable source of information about the condition of the environment
+- Investigate seasonal trends to identify the most impacted geographical locations
+- Provide an outlook at mining and analyzing air quality data to aid in climate change efforts
+- Determine the policies for taking action to reduce emissions

 # Running Locally - instruction
 - Postgres database setup